Access questions

 Email caltime@berkeley.edu or call the CalTime Help Desk at Campus Shared Services IT, Application Support Center at (510) 664-9000 and select option 1, then select option 4 for CalTime.

 Let your supervisor know if you can’t access CalTime.
 If no timekeeping terminal is available, you may be asked to fill out a paper timecard on a temporary basis.
-Click here for information about paper timecards.
+Please visit the Paper Timecards website for information.

 If you report your time in RealTime, usually at the start and stop of each shift, please let your supervisor know immediately so he/she can enter your time as soon as CalTime is back up.
 If you use the Anytime method, please enter your time as soon as CalTime is available again.

-If your supervisor is out or unavailable, someone can be delegated by your supervisor to correct your timecard.
+If you make a mistake on your timecard and your supervisor is out or unavailable, someone can be delegated by your supervisor to correct your timecard.
 As a last resort, a timekeeper can also make corrections.

 You get paid for the time you report in CalTime – so it's important to record your hours accurately, and double check your timecard at the end of the pay period to make sure it's correct and complete.
 If you see a mistake and can't fix it yourself, let your supervisor know right away.